We caught up with a weasel named Wally from Churchill Manitoba to see what living in the Great Canadian North is all about!

 Life at the Churchill Centre can be pretty exciting, visitors get to meet the scientists; sleeping, eating and learning just like them!
 During the day visitors go on hikes and see hundreds of different kinds of birds, caribou, foxes, and all kinds of plants and insects.
 They also take a boat to see the beluga whales or even ride a tundra buggy to see the polar bears.

 Now that you know about the wonders of the north it is up to YOU to help protect it!
-You can do your part at home by reducing the amount of energy you use.
-Most importantly be inspired by nature and get outside and explore it!
+You can do your part at home by reducing the amount of energy you use, learning lots about the Arctic and packing your bags to visit!
+Yup you read that right, you could be the lucky winner of an incredible adventure to visit the Churchill Northern Studies Centre!